skeeto/dotfiles/README.md

 For convenience, I don't actually want these files hidden in the repository, so the dots are replaced with underscores.

+## Private (encrypted) dotfiles

+Dotfiles ending in ".priv.gpg" will be decrypted before installation, with the ".priv.gpg" stripped from the name.
+You probably want `gpg-agent` running if you want to avoid entering your passphrase multiple times.
+Unlike the other dotfiles, these are not symlinked since there is nothing to symlink to.

+Caveat: private files should be installed after `.gnupg/` is installed, meaning they need to come after "gnupg" alphabetically.
+I still need to fix this.
+If this is a problem, just run the install script twice in a row initially.

 ## Openbox

 An Openbox config is included.
 To use it fully, make sure you install